 We always recommend talking through your guardian choices with your family first, and make sure that you let your chosen guardian know your intentions before your Will is finalised.
 What you don’t want is to make the appointment, only to find, that for some reason, they were unable or unwilling to accept the guardian appointment.

 It is possible to name in a Will not only your chosen guardians, but replacement or substitute guardians if you first choice are unwilling or unable to fulfil the role.

 This works very well where a person wants to appoint their parents or in-laws to act as guardians, but are very much aware of their age and want to have a contingency in place if their parents or in-laws are not around themselves to act.

-Thankfully the law changed on 1st December 2003 where a unmarried father can have automatic parental responsibility for a child if the mother passes away providing that he is named as the father on the birth certificate.
+The law changed on 1st December 2003 where an unmarried father can have automatic parental responsibility for a child if the mother passes away providing that he is named as the father on the birth certificate.

 However, there can be situations where the named father on the birth certificate is not the person involved in bringing up the child.
 The couple may have split up soon after the baby was born and the mother entered into a new relationship with a person who started to treat the child as their own.